Explanation¶

 If you are using a client other than the browser, you should configure your request manually to implement the Flask’s requirements.

-Serving Files
+Serving Files¶

-To serve an uploaded file, use the UploadSet name to get the UploadConfiguration instance:
+To serve an uploaded file, use the UploadSet name to get the

 uploadset_config = current_app.upload_set_config.get(uploadset_name)

-If the uploadset_config is not None, you can pass its destination property as well as the saved filename to the flask.send_from_directory method to safely serve your file.
+property as well as the saved filename to the flask.send_from_directory method to

 return send_from_directory(uploadset_config.destination, filename)

-Of course, you can use another method, but the send_from_directory is secure and it uses flask.send_file under the hood.
-Please take a look at the send_from_directory and send_file .
+and it uses flask.send_file under the hood.
+Please take a look at the

-AutoServing Files
+AutoServing Files¶

 Once you have these parameters, you can serve your uploaded files from this url:

-url = url_for(
+url = url_for( "_uploads.uploaded_file", setname="photos", filename=filename )

-Note that the UPLOADS_AUTOSERVE is True by default in Flask-Reuploaded<1.0.0 and False by default in all higher versions.
+Note that the UPLOADS_AUTOSERVE is True by default in